-- 53. The list of obstacles could be improved.
-The Strategic Plan includes, in an appendix, a list of obstacles to the implementation of the Convention.
-However, there are some shortcomings to the list that could be improved in a revision -- some of the obstacles listed being dependent on others.
-(UNEP/CBD/WG-RI/2/Add.1) The current appendix listing obstacles could be refined and shortened drawing upon more recent experience with implementation.
-Further, the information in the appendix needs to be linked more effectively with the rest of the Strategic Plan.
-Mexico suggests updating the Plan in the light of experience in addressing two obstacles in particular -- climate change and the lack of integration of biodiversity considerations in other sectors. - 54.
-Consideration should be given to developing a section on "Guiding Principles".
-Canada suggests that a synthesis and shortened version of the guiding principles adopted under various decisions could replace the appendix on obstacles.
-These principles guide implementation of the Convention, and giving them a more visible profile in the Strategic Plan could guide implementation of the Convention and the Strategic Plan by a wider range of players. - 55.
-Further work may be needed to refine or develop indicators.
-The framework of indicators for the 2010 Target includes some 20 headline indicators, which are being developed through the 2010 Biodiversity Indicators Partnership, coordinated by UNEP-WCMC.
+8 According to the submission by Canada, the strategic goals and objectives are a mix of means and ends, some of which are too decisions61 could replace the appendix on obstacles.
+These principles guide implementation of the Convention, and giving them a more visible profile in the Strategic Plan could guide implementation of the Convention and the Strategic Plan by a wider range of players.

+- 57. Further work may be needed to refine or develop indicators.
+The framework of indicators for the 2010 target includes some 20 headline indicators, which are being developed through the 2010 Biodiversity Indicators Partnership, coordinated by UNEP-WCMC.
 Some of these are well-established, including those that have been incorporated into the MDG framework.
 Others are limited in geographic coverage and/or resolution or the availability of time series information.
 In some cases, the indicator methodology is yet to be developed.
 UNEP-WCMC leads a review of the use and effectiveness of the suite of indicators, which may suggest practical options for their refinement.
 The findings from this analysis will be reflected in the Global Biodiversity Outlook.
 Additional indicators focusing on the drivers of biodiversity loss may be needed.
-Some stakeholders have proposed that indicators should be developed according to the Driver-Pressure-State-Impact-Response (DPSIR) or Pressure-State-Response (PSR) framework. - 56.
-The Strategic Plan should encourage universal membership of the Convention and facilitate greater coherence among relevant MEAs and other agreements.
+Some stakeholders have proposed that indicators should be developed according to the Driver-Pressure-State-Impact-Response (DPSIR) or Pressure-State-Response (PSR) framework. - The Strategic Plan should encourage universal membership of the Convention63 and 58. facilitate greater coherence among relevant MEAs and other agreements.
 Ongoing discussions concerning international environmental governance suggest a need for further close collaboration among multilateral environmental agreements and with other international institutions.
 Ideally the updated Strategic Plan should encompass the main concerns of the biodiversity-related agreements and also contribute to synergy with other MEAs and relevant agreements.
-For the Convention to play its full role in this future institutional framework, universal membership will be critical (UNEP/CBD/COP/9/14/Add.1).
+For the Convention to play its full role institutional framework. universal membership will critical this future (UNEP/CBD/COP/9/14/Add.1).